earthbucks/chatvim.nvim/README.md

 ## Usage

-Simply type a message into a file in Neovim, and then run the `:ChatVimComplete` command to get a response from the default AI model.
+Simply type a message into a file in Neovim, and then run the `:ChatvimComplete` command to get a response from the default AI model.
 With no extra configuration, the entire file is treaged as the user prompt.
 See below for more details.

 ## Features

-The purpose of ChatVim is to treat a markdown document as a conversation with an AI assistant instead of using a separate chat window or dialog box.
+The purpose of Chatvim is to treat a markdown document as a conversation with an AI assistant instead of using a separate chat window or dialog box.

 You can save, copy, fork, version, and share the markdown document as you would with any other markdown file.
 This is easier for some workflows than using a separate chat interface.

-Because ChatVim uses chat completion AI models, there must be some way to separate user messages, assistant messages, and system messages.
+Because Chatvim uses chat completion AI models, there must be some way to separate user messages, assistant messages, and system messages.
 This is done using delimiters in the markdown document.